Summary

 When to Use a Gaussian Process

-GPs are the right tool when:
+GPs are the appropriate tool in the following circumstances.

-- You have small to medium data, typically N < 10,000 (standard GP) or up to 100,000 with approximations.
+- The data are small to medium in size, typically N < 10,000 for a standard GP, or up to 100,000 with approximations.

 Formal Definition

-A Gaussian Process is fully specified by two objects:
+A Gaussian Process is fully specified by two objects.

 f(x) ∼ GP(m(x), k(x, x’))